Tahsin Jamshid: Early life

-Tahsin was born on 16 June 2006 in Qatar to Indian Malayali parents from Kerala.
+Jamshid was born on 16 June 2006 in Qatar to Indian Malayali parents from Kerala.
 He got into football under his father's guidance, who was a former University of Calicut footballer.
 Tahsin's father Jamshid hails from Thalassery and mother Shyma hails from Valapattanam.
 His father works as an accountant in Qatar.
-Tahsin trained at the Aspire Football Academy in Qatar and became the first Indian-origin player in the Gulf nation.
+Tahsin trained at the Aspire Football Academy in Qatar and became the first Indian player in the Gulf nation.

 Club career

-Tahsin started playing football in the Qatar Stars League.
+Jamshid started playing football in the Qatar Stars League.
 He made his senior debut for Al Duhail on 31 March 2024 against Al Rayyan, he plays as a left winger, has trained at the Aspire Football Academy in Qatar and has featured in various age group squads in Qatar.
 He was part of the Qatari U-16, U-17 and Qatar U-17 football teams.

-He made his debut for Al Duhail in the Qatar Stars League, the country's first division football, becoming the first footballer of Indian origin to play in the league.
+He made his debut for Al Duhail in the Qatar Stars League, the country's first league, becoming the first Indian footballer to play in it.

 International career

-Tahsin was named in the senior Qatar squad for Qatar's matches against Afghanistan and India in FIFA World Cup Qualifiers Group A on 6 and 11 June.
+Jamshid was named to the Qatar national team for FIFA World Cup qualifier matches against Afghanistan and India on 6 and 11 June.

+He was later selected for the Qatar national team squad for the 2026 FIFA World Cup.
+With this selection, Jamshid became the first Indian passport-holder to play in the World Cup.